 You'll need reservations for the fancier joints in town, too late SlyBob for the French Pantry but check out the owner's rude replies to the older, poor and terrible reviews.

-[1] Under new ownership now and not quite so inclined to the online insult.
+Saying that, it's under new ownership now and not quite so inclined to the online insult but, get this, he wasn't even French!

 Down near the train station in an old railway shed.
 Their offerings are decent and can be found all over town but the helpful directions of a stranger may not always be on tap.